 - A. What Is Economics?

 - B. The Secret to Creating a Wealthy Economy

 - C. Adam Smith and the Creation of Wealth

 - D. How Businesses Benefit the Community

+- learning objective 2

 Explain what capitalism is and how free markets work.

 II.
 UNDERSTANDING FREE-MARKET CAPITALISM